emoji-short/xn--d18h.ml-old/docker-examples/README.md

 ...
 ```

-Once you have neo4j running in a container, you'll link your Kutt container to it.
+Once you have neo4j running in a container, you'll link your xn--d18h container to it.
 This will be documented below.

-### Build Kutt Image
+### Build xn--d18h Image

-First you'll need to build Kutt.
+First you'll need to build xn--d18h.
-From the root directory of Kutt, execute the following:
+From the root directory of xn--d18h, execute the following:
-`docker build -t kutt .`
+`docker build -t xn--d18h .`

-### Run Kutt
+### Run xn--d18h

-Once you've built the image, then all that is left to do is run Kutt.
+Once you've built the image, then all that is left to do is run xn--d18h.

-`docker run -d -p80:3000 -e KUTT_PORT=3000 -e KUTT_DOMAIN=kutt.local --link=neo4j kutt`
+`docker run -d -p80:3000 -e EMOJI_PORT=3000 -e EMOJI_DOMAIN=xn--d18h.local --link=neo4j xn--d18h`

-Direct your browser to http://kutt.local/ and begin kutting URLs!
+Direct your browser to http://xn--d18h.local/ and begin compress URLs!